Critical configurations for three projective views: Critical configurations for three views

-We start with the case where the three quadrics all lie in the same pencil, that is, where the intersection of all three is equal to the intersection of any two.
-In this case the intersection will be a (possibly reducible) curve of bidegree (2,2), passing through at least two of the camera centers.
+We begin with the case where the three quadrics all lie in the same pencil, that is, where the intersection of all three is equal to the intersection of any two.
+In this case, the intersection is a quartic curve, passing through at least two of the camera centers.
+If the curve is irreducible, it is either a smooth elliptic quartic curve or a singular rational quartic (cusp or node).
+The cases where the curve is reducible are covered in \cref{sec:cubic_curves,sec:curves_of_lower_degree}.

-\begin{proposition} Any configuration consisting of points and cameras lying on an elliptic quartic curve is critical.
-Its conjugate is also an elliptic curve passing through all three camera centers. \end{proposition}
+\begin{proposition} Any configuration consisting of three cameras along with a set of points lying on the strict transform of an elliptic quartic curve passing through the camera centers is critical.
+The same is the case if the points lie on the strict transform of a singular quartic curve passing through the camera centers, as long as neither camera center lies on the singular point.
+In both cases, they have conjugates that are curves of the same type. \end{proposition}

-\begin{proof} An elliptic quartic curve is contained in a pencil of quadrics.
-This gives us 1 degree of freedom to work with when choosing quadrics.
+\begin{proof} A quartic curve (elliptic or singular) is contained in a pencil of quadrics.
+This leaves 1 degree of freedom when choosing quadrics.
 In particular, for each line secant to the curve, there is a unique quadric in the pencil that contains this line.

-Denote the quartic curve by $C$, and let $x$ be a point on $C$ not lying in the plane spanned by $p_1$, $p_2$, $p_3$.
-Projecting from the point $x$, we get a smooth cubic curve $C'$ in the plane, along with three distinct points $p_1',p_2',p_3'$ on the curve (the projection of the camera centers).
-By \cref{lem:triangles_on_cubic} (see appendix), there always exists three points $y_1,y_2,y_3$ on this curve, such that $p_i'$ lies on the line $\overline{y_jy_k}$ for $i\neq j\neq k$.
-This is illustrated in \cref{fig:22111}.
+Denote the quartic curve by $C$, and let $x$ be a smooth point on $C$ not lying in the plane spanned by $p_1$, $p_2$, $p_3$.
+Projecting from the point $x$, we get a cubic curve $C'$ in the plane, along with three distinct points $p_1',p_2',p_3'$ on the curve (the projection of the camera centers).

-The preimage of the three points $y_i$ gives us three lines through $x$, secant to $C$.
-Denote the preimage of $y_i$ by $l_{jk}$, and let $S_P^{ij}$ be the unique quadric containing $C$ and the secant $l_{ij}$.